What You’ll Learn 🧭

 Table

-Table scaling is also used for nonlinear sensors, but it is normally easier to enter because most calibration information contains several calibration points.
+Table scaling is also used for nonlinear sensors, but it is typically easier to enter, especially when calibration data includes multiple measurement points.

-The Scaling values can also be copied from an external source, with the Copy/ Paste buttons.
+Like with polynomial scaling, table values can also be copied from an external source using the Copy/Paste buttons.

 Transfer curve settings

-The transfer curve compensates amplitude and phase, both in relation to the signal frequency.
-In the table under the Transfer curve column we need to enter the points of the curve.
+The transfer curve compensates for both amplitude and phase, depending on the signal frequency.
+In the table under the Transfer Curve column, you need to enter the individual points that define the curve.

-The transfer curve calibration can be used when the frequency behavior of the sensor is known:
+Transfer curve calibration can be used when the frequency response of the sensor is known.

 transfer curves for most common sensors are already measured,